Roadmap to Resilience: See how our responsible investment approach can create value in our firm and portfolio. Read Now

 Mike Campbell, CEO, Fusion Risk Management

-Endorsements presented herein are made by current or former employees of Vista portfolio companies, over which Vista may have the ability to exercise discretion on employee compensation, promotion and other employment decisions.
+Endorsements presented herein are made by current or former employees of Vista portfolio companies, over which Vista may have the ability to exercise discretion on employee compensation, promotion and other employment decisions and may also be investors in Vista funds.

 Sign Up for Insights